AmanPathak-DevOps/30DaysOfKubernetes/README.md

 ## 🌐 Community Interaction

 - **Contribute**: Found an error or have valuable resources?
-Contribute to our learning [community](https://chat.whatsapp.com/Fq8L5rq9TyX2Muq3PtEPa5) !
+Contribute to our learning on the [Discord Server](https://discord.gg/GNPYJZvz) !
 - **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.

 ## 📢 Spread the Word